faenrandir/a_careful_examination/documents/about_apostates/how_those_who_leave_are_viewed.md

 ## Negative statements about those who leave

-*People who leave the LDS Church...*
+*Individuals who leave the LDS Church...*

 ### have been listening to the promptings of Satan